R in Posit Workbench

 In the terminal

-To identify the path for your default version of R on Posit Workbench, run the following from the terminal:
+To identify the path for your default version of R on Workbench, run the following from the terminal:

 which R